History and Accomplishments, 2000-2009

 During this decade, the Center would join those recognizing that homes with lead paint problems typically posed several other health threats as well; they argued that addressing these hazards separately was both ineffective and inefficient.
 As a result, the National Center for Lead-Safe Housing was renamed the National Center for Healthy Housing in 2001.
 NCHH significantly expanded the scope of its mission during this decade; however, its core values remained fundamentally unchanged: to find proven, practical, and cost-effective ways of protecting families from home health hazards, especially those at highest risk in older, low-income homes.

 NCHH launched a lead poisoning prevention training network in response to EPA’s Renovation, Repair and Painting (RRP) rule.
-As of August 2013, more than 27,500 people were trained.
+The mission was to ensure that RRP training would be widely available across the United States.
+NCHH trained more than 27,500 people from August 2009 through January 2014.

 NCHH created the National Safe and Healthy Housing Coalition, composed of leading nonprofit and agency advocated in affordable housing, public health, environment, and energy efficiency.

-NCHH released results of The State of Healthy Housing, a comprehensive report ranking housing conditions in 45 major metropolitan areas across the nation, showing a critical need to improve housing conditions in many U.S. cities.
+NCHH released the results of its first State of Healthy Housing, a comprehensive ranking of housing conditions in 45 major metropolitan areas across the nation, showing a critical need to improve housing conditions in many U.S. cities.

 NCHH hosted the first National Summit on Healthy Housing Policy and convened with 40 leading nonprofit partners to set a national action plan to achieve healthier housing in the United States.